erichsauer/spotlight-dsna-functions/README.md

 Task | Points
 ---|---
-4 individual + 1 paired | 4 points each
+4 individual | 5 points each